Batch Production Checklist for Polymer Clay Sellers

 - Cut check: inspect edges, holes, and mirrored pairs before lifting everything to the bake surface.

 - Bake support: use the same tile, rack, tent, or support setup for every piece in the run.
+See supporting polymer clay during the bake.

 - Finish pass: sand, buff, seal, or leave unsealed according to one finish plan for that batch.
+The sanding and buffing guide and the finish compatibility guide cover the options.

 - Photo pass: shoot the whole batch with the same light, surface, and shot list.